WEBSITES RELATED TO CAPE HORN

-The original Cape Horners association (AICH) based in St Malo, France ceased to exist in 2003.
+The original Cape Horners association, Amicale Internationale des capitaines au long cours Cap-Horniers (AICH) based in St Malo, France closed in 2003.
 Its website closed at the same time.
-However, the town of St Malo has a museum to commemorate the days of the square rigged sailing ships that used to voyage around Cape Horn.
+Here is a fascinating archive of documents from the AICH.
+The town of St Malo also has a museum to commemorate the days of the square rigged sailing ships that used to voyage around Cape Horn.

 This site of the Chilean chapter conveys the active nature of some of the national sections.
 In Spanish and English.